anjackson/codex/content/welcome.md

 ---
 ```

 Built on published research and practical examples, this online book aims to help you hone your craft as a digital preservation practitioner.
-The goal is to help you preserve and maintain access to digital resources, whether you are handling digitised versions of print materials, or born-digital content, or something in between.
+The goal is to help you preserve and maintain access to digital resources, whether you are handling digitised versions of print materials or born-digital content.

 _Briefly introduce patterns & maps, and the practice part._